oribarilan/JavaTracer/README.md

 ## Description & Features

-  - `traces.txt` file will be created, containing all of the traces
+  - `traces.txt` file will be created, containing the traces sampled during the target program run-time
+  - Traces sample rate can be configured
   - A trace is a log that contains various data about the invocation of a method
   - Data that is currently being traced:
     -   Method's name